dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 	  id:: 6282855a-e64c-4b19-b8a6-c096a5d763fc
 	- The appearance of a new female increases dopamine levels, stimulating the reward system.
 (Location 244) id:: 6282855a-9f9e-4a38-9c91-4275eb42823e
 	- its aim is to encourage us to reproduce and to conceive as many children as possible.
 Unfortunately, it also works when a man’s brain sees a naked woman on a computer screen.
-(Location 245) id:: 6282855a-1b65-46a3-81da-679cf84fc18a
-	- its aim is to encourage us to reproduce and to conceive as many children as possible.
-Unfortunately, it also works when a man’s brain sees a naked woman on a computer screen.
 When a man constantly sees the same woman, the brain quickly gets bored and the level of dopamine drops.
 (Location 245) id:: 6282855a-6e73-45aa-bf85-e41f6a967b99
 	- Watching pornography, particularly a series of new videos with new women, leads to sustained high levels of dopamine.
 (Location 248)